zhanzhaowf/zhanzhaowf.github.io/_pages/about.md

 Prior to joining HKU, Zhan was a senior data scientist at [Via](https://ridewithvia.com/), a transportation network company providing on-demand transit services.
 He holds a PhD degree in Transportation from [MIT](https://cee.mit.edu/), where he was a research assistant at [Transit Lab](https://transitlab.mit.edu/) and [Urban Mobility Lab](https://mobility.mit.edu/).
 Over the years, he worked at, and collaborated with, several research institutes and government agencies around the world, including Singapore-MIT Alliance for Research and Technology (SMART), IBM Research - Ireland, Transport for London, TransLink (British Columbia), and Energy Foundation China.

 ## Research Interests
-* Urban Computing and Spatiotemporal Data Mining
+* AI and Network Science for Urban Transport Planning
 * Human Mobility and Travel Behavior
-* Public Transit and Shared Mobility on Demand Systems
+* Public Transit and Shared Mobility Systems
-* Network Science for Urban Planning and Design